sarahciston/codingcare/posts/guide.md

 Find some example code for a website you like by right clicking on any part of it in your web browser and hitting `Inspect`.

 You should see some windows appear that show the HTML and CSS source code for the site, where you can temporarily and without fear modify the site as you wish.
 Give yourself a fun mini challenge.
-The HTML (usually on the left Inspector window by default, maybe on top) puts items on the screen.
-The CSS (right /bottom) styles those items in different shapes, colors, fonts.
+The HTML puts items on the screen.
+The CSS styles those items in different shapes, colors, fonts.

-For example: What if the New York Times had a purple background?
+For example: What if a national newspaper had a purple background?
+Or a different headline.

+* Pick an aspect of the page you'd like to change, like the background and right click on it.
-* Try going to to the CSS area that opened when you hit inspect.
+* Go to the CSS area that opened when you hit inspect.
 When you hover over the section with your mouse, checkboxes will appear next to terms like `margin` and `padding` and `font`, for example.

-* Find `background` or `background-color:` and change what follows it to say `purple`
+* Find `background` or `background-color:` and change what follows it to say `purple`.

+How about a different headline?

+* Try right clicking on a headline you'd like to change and hitting inspect again.
+* Find the HTML panel that opened when you hit inspect.
+Depending on your browser, it's usually on the left by default, maybe on top.
+You should see the specific line of HTML that created the headline you see in your browser.
+* If you change the text of the headline in the HTML, it will also change in your browser.
+Try it!

-What other experiments with CSS might you try?
+What other experiments with CSS and HTML might you try?
 What can you learn using this method about how the site you chose was built?

 This is a very aesthetic and web-based example, but you can imagine taking this approach to any tutorial or example you see.